Skip to Content

 Cabbages

-The cultivation of cabbage, commonly referred to as headed cabbage and Brassica oleracea is ideal in greenhouses.
-Becoming a cool-season vegetable, it is perfect for the winter without being overheated.
-The plants won’t be as affected by the modest light requirements in the colder environment as they would be by a warm-season vegetable.
+The cultivation of cabbage, commonly called headed cabbage and Brassica oleracea is ideal in greenhouses.
+Becoming a cool-season vegetable, it is perfect for the winter without overheating.
+The plants won’t be as affected by the colder environment’s modest light requirements as warm-season vegetable.
 Growing cabbage in a greenhouse is surprisingly easy, provided you feed the soil properly and take precautions against common pests.

 Peas